neveragaindottech/neveragaindottech.github.io/README.md

 # neveragain.tech

 If you're intersted in signing the pledge, please submit a PR against index.html.
-Search for "End of signatures" to find the end of the list of signatories, and add your name above that line.
+Add your name to the list in alphabetical order, to minimize merge conflicts.

 If Github isn't your jam, you can [send us a direct message us on Twitter (our DMs are open)](https://twitter.com/neveragaintech).